jimixxperez/PomdAPI/docs/index.md

         url="/items/{item_id}",
     )
   )

 ```
+PomdAPI, by contrast, does the client-side inverse.
+You define a function that takes parameters (like item_id, q), and the library uses them to build the outgoing request to a server

 |   | FastAPI (Server) | PomdAPI (Client) |
 |---|---|---|
 | **What it does?** | Exposes a path like /items/{item_id}.
 The function runs when that path is requested. | Parametrizes a client call to that path (or another remote service).
 The function returns a “request definition” that includes how to fetch or mutate data. |